-What caused the shift from the development of solar technology to import from elsewhere?
+What caused the shift from developing solar technology to importing from elsewhere?

 The initial development was between the U.S. and Europe back and forth.
-The goal was to develop the technology and keep the cost down so it could be widely applied.
+The goal was to develop the technology and keep costs down so it could be widely applied.

 In the early 2000s, China decided to “own” solar.
 They decided that solar was going to be theirs.
 They wanted to control the manufacturing of the panels.

-China had reasons to pursue solar: profit, environmental, energy.
-They looked at the entire supply chain from mining raw silicon sources, growing or casting ingots, cutting into wafers, making them into solar cells, and framing and encapsulating the cells.
+China had reasons to pursue solar, including profit, environmental benefits and energy.
+They looked at the entire supply chain from mining raw silicon sources, growing or casting ingots, cutting into wafers, making them into solar cells, and framing and encapsulating them.